View/Download PDF Version

 CNMG 5323 Construction Administration

 Prerequisite: consent of instructor.
 An introduction to construction project control and administration through computer applications.
 Topics include project team development, standard agreements, contract documents utilization, record keeping, submittals, subcontract management, purchasing, expediting, change orders, claims, progress payments, closeout, and internet-based project control.
-Three credit hours, three contact hours.
-Students with credit for CNMG 4323 cannot take CNMG 5323 for credit.
+Two hours lecture, two hours lab.
+Three credit hours.
+Fall and spring.

 CNMG 5327 Temporary Structures

 Prerequisite: consent of instructor.
 The study of engineering standards, designs, practices, and procedures for erecting temporary structures used to facilitate construction.
 Topics include earth-retaining structures, slurry walls, dewatering, underpinning, scaffolding, formwork, falsework and shoring, bracing and guying for stability.
 Three credit hours, four contact hours.
 Students with credit for CNMG 4327 cannot repeat this course for credit.